Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/ransomware_script.rst

 RansomwareScript
 ###################

-The RansomwareScript class provides functionality to connect to a :ref:`DatabaseService` and set a database's database.db into an ``CORRUPTED`` state.
+The RansomwareScript class provides functionality to connect to a :ref:`DatabaseService` and set a database's database.db into a ``CORRUPTED`` state.

 Overview
 ========

 The ransomware script intends to simulate a generic implementation of ransomware.

-Currently, due to simulation restraints, the ransomware script is unable to attack a hosts without an active database service.
+Currently, due to simulation restraints, the ransomware script is unable to attack a host without an active database service.

 The ransomware script is similar to that of the data_manipulation_bot but does not have any separate stages or configurable probabilities.